ssillerom/scraping-oddsportal/README.md

 # scraping-oddsportal
-Scraping of Oddsportal with Selenium for machine learning algorith purpouses to detect fraud in betting
+Scraping of Oddsportal with Selenium for machine learning algorithm purpouses to detect fraud in betting.